Photos from this trip can be found here.

-Bootjack Mountain, how I nearly forgot about you!
-We meant to do this hike last year but failed to realize that a large chunk of the Icicle Creek Road had been closed since 2008.
+Bootjack Mountain, how we nearly forgot about you!
+I wanted to do this hike last year but didn’t realize at the time that a big section of Icicle Creek Road had been closed off since 2008.
 So when we got to the closure we were forced to turn around and went to Icicle Ridge instead.

-The road had been reopened since last weekend, so we got lucky and were out on a sunny day despite a late departure from Seattle.
-When we got into Leavenworth at 11 and we were greeted by the Oktoberfest marathoners running on Icicle Creek Road.
-Needless to say, there was a line of car in the first mile of the road and we were delayed by another hour.
-Note to self, check local events next time.
+The road was reopened since last weekend, so we finally got out on a sunny day despite a late departure from Seattle.
+When we got into Leavenworth at 11, we were immediately greeted by the Oktoberfest marathoners along Icicle Creek Road.
+With a line of cars in the first mile, we then were delayed by another hour.

 Eighteen miles later we were at the trailhead and started hiking at a quarter to 1 with about 5.5 hours of daylight left.
-The first two-thirds of the hike was fairly climb, but nothing compared to Hibox from two days before.
-The last third of the hike was done in snow, thanks to the two (maybe three) parties before me who broke trail.
-I brought my microspikes and snowshoes just in case, but only needed the spikes for traction.
-This hike wasn’t a scramble like I had pictured, but that was fine by me!
+The first two-thirds of the hike were fairly steep, but nothing compared to Hibox from just two days before.
+The last third of the hike was done in snow, thanks to the parties before me who broke trail.
+I packed microspikes and snowshoes just in case, but ended up only needing the spikes for traction.

-On our way up, we passed a hunter at the lower elevation and a group of five hikers near the summit.
-There was a tent set up on the ridge, but the party was nowhere to be seen.
-The last bit of scramble got somewhat easier with the snow, the dogs got to the summit way before I did.
+On the way up we passed a hunter in the lower elevations and a group of five hikers near the summit.
+There was a lone tent on the ridge, but we didn’t see the owner.
+Last bit of scramble got easier with the snow, and the dogs got to the summit long before I did.